Employing Namespaces in TypeScript to encapsulate your data

 }

-In the above example, since b.ts references c.ts, it has access to MyLibA namespace and it adds defaultPerson public value to this namespace.
+In this example, since b.ts references c.ts, it has access to MyLibA namespace and it adds defaultPerson public value to this namespace.
 If you notice, the MyLibA namespace in the b.ts has access to all the public values (exported only) of the same namespace defined in c.ts.

 The a.ts references b.ts and for it, the MyLibA namespace has Person, getPerson and defaultPerson members.
 When we bundle this project using the tsc --outFile bundle.js a.ts command, we get the following output.